Torres Community Shelter

 If you are seeking services and have stayed at the shelter before, please make an appointment with your case manager.

-To make an appointment to meet with staff, please call between 10 a.m. and 2 p.m., Monday-Friday.
+To make an appointment to meet with staff, please call us at 530-891-9048.
 Case managers, agency representatives and social workers from other service providers must call ahead prior to intake to arrange for shelter entry on behalf of their clients.

 BASIC RULES:

-It is our highest priority to make the Torres Shelter a safe, clean and healthy place to stay for all.
-No drinking or drugs are allowed, and we do not tolerate violent or aggressive behavior.
+It is our highest priority to make the Torres Shelter a safe, clean, and healthy place to stay for all.